thelonelinux/LeetCode_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

         * But this is done to remove the trap and system crashes.
         * Here page table is called Memory map.
         * Backing store is Secondary storage.
 Where page will get stored in case Main Memory is full.
+    * So technically here we are calling Disk Storage or secondary memory as our virtual memory.
   * ADVANTAGES
     * System libraries can be shared.
   * IMPLEMENTATION OF VIRTUAL MEMORY